oumaimabourjlate/CSP/Readme.md

 ### This mini project is a simple program to facilitate communication between a client and a server in Python.

-### This is an image from the book Data and Computer Communications by William Stallings.
+### Image from the book Data and Computer Communications by William Stallings.

 ![D](DCC.png "Data and Computer Communication")